The 6 Ways to Pay for Assisted Living in California

 What Is the Cost of Long-Term Care, Including Assisted Living in California?

 Average assisted living cost in California is $5,000 per month for a one bedroom, $29 per hour for home care, and $11,500 for a nursing home.
-In Los Angeles, Assisted Living Locators sees a higher number - base rent for studios averaging about $5,000 per month with one bedrooms starting in the $6,000 range.
-The base rent is a loaded number covering cost of the unit, meals, laundry, housekeeping, utilities, activities, transportation, and 24-hour onsite health monitoring.
+In Los Angeles, Assisted Living Locators sees a higher number - base rent for studios averaging about $4,000 per month with one bedrooms starting in the $6,000 range.
+The base rent is an inclusive price covering the cost of the unit, meals, laundry, housekeeping, utilities, activities, transportation, and 24-hour onsite health monitoring.

 The cost of care is additional.
 These include assistance with activities of daily life (ADLs) such as medication management, bathing, grooming, incontinence, ambulation, transferring and feeding.
 Depending on the individual’s level of need, care costs can add an additional $500-$3000/month on top of the base rent.